gwangmu/c-repl/README.md

 # c-repl

 Minimal interactive C prompt.
-The main focus: how much mileage can we get only using a handful of Python and Bash scripts?
+The main focus: how much mileage can we get only with a handful of Python and Bash scripts?
 When it comes to the interactive C prompt, you can go quite far.
 Your computer will suffer a lot from unnecessary and repetitive computations, but at least _you_ can do your job.

 ## Requirements